Stochastic Thermodynamics of Social Imitation beyond Energetics: Model

 $\forall n$, where $W_{m, n}^{(r)} \equiv W^{(r)}(n \to m)$ is the transition rate from state $n$ to state $m$ due to reaction $r$.
 The total transition rate from state $n$ to state $m$ is then given by the sum of the contributions of this particular jump due to each reaction: $W_{m, n} \equiv \sum_{r} W_{m, n}^{(r)}$.

 We remark that the separation of the rates into the different mechanisms producing the changes (the two reactions) is essential to guarantee \textit{micro-reversibility} in the model.
 Micro-reversibility (or microscopic reversibility) was first introduced by Boltzmann in the context of the kinetic theory of gases~\cite{Boltzmann}, and refers to the decomposition of the microscopic dynamical evolution of a system into elementary processes, each of which possesses a corresponding time-reversed process.
-It is at the core of stochastic thermodynamics~\cite{Esposito10,Manzano18}, leading to the principle of local detailed balance when transitions are triggered by the exchanges of energy and matter with (equilibrium) thermal reservoirs~\cite{Bauer15, Maes21, Falasco21}.
+It is at the core of stochastic thermodynamics~\cite{Esposito10,Manzano18}, leading to the principle of local detailed balance when transitions are triggered by the exchanges of energy and matter with (equilibrium) thermal reservoirs~\cite{Bauer15, Maes21, Falasco21}. { Socially, micro-reversibility means that if an agent can be persuaded to adopt opinion $A$ by means of some mechanism (captured by a reaction), the agent can also be persuaded to return to its previous opinion $B$ with non-zero probability. }

 According to the scheme represented by Eq.~\eqref{eq:Model Reactions}, the only non-null transition rates can be generally written as:

 where $g(n) \equiv g(n; q)$ encapsulates the nonlinear group interaction effects.
 This function represents the dependence of the probability of change on the density of agents, chosen at random from the population, that hold the opposite opinion to the selected agent.